nikhildevshatwar/k3-respart-tool/README.md

 ```

-Use different `scripts/parse*.js` scripts to generate the JSON objects for different modules for individual SoCs.
-There is a utility script `scripts/generate-data.sh [SOC | all]` to generate all the required JSON objects for selected/all SoCs.
+There is a utility script `scripts/generate-data.sh [SOCNAME | all]` to generate all the required JSON objects for selected SoC or for all of them.